-Salinity zoning policy and boundaries
+Salinity zoning and boundaries

-- increases to the volumes on existing site use approvals to enable conversion to higher water use crops (conditions apply)
+- allow increases to the volumes on existing site use approvals to enable conversion to higher water use crops (conditions apply)

-If you require assistance to determine your options for development under the Salinity Zoning Policy, please contact staff administering the Salinity Zoning Policy within the Department for Environment and Water in the Berri office on 08 8595 2053.
+If you require assistance about your options for development in salinity impact zones, please contact water licensing staff within the Department for Environment and Water in the Berri office on 08 8595 2053.
 A fact sheet about the River Murray Salinity Zoning provisions can be found here.

 Salinity zone maps showing boundaries